tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 feature are discussed in {{deployment}}.

 ECH is not in itself sufficient to protect the identity of the server.
 The target domain may also be visible through other channels, such as plaintext client DNS queries or visible server IP addresses.
-However, DoH {{?RFC8484}}
+However, DNS over HTTPS {{?RFC8484}} and DNS over TLS/DTLS {{?RFC7858}}
-and DPRIVE {{?RFC7858}} {{?RFC8094}} provide mechanisms for clients to conceal DNS lookups from network inspection, and many TLS servers host multiple domains on the same IP address.
+{{?RFC8094}} provide mechanisms for clients to conceal DNS lookups from network inspection, and many TLS servers host multiple domains on the same IP address.
 Private origins may also be deployed behind a common provider, such as a reverse proxy.
 In such environments, the SNI remains the